SnowdenMercury/blockchain-document-timestamp/README.md

 Mykyta Poznyshev
 Czech University of Life Sciences Prague
 Faculty of Economics and Management
+Department of Information Technologies
 Bachelor Thesis Project